riceissa/aiwatch/README.md

      git commit
      ```

-     This will start a text editor for you to type your commit message.
+     This will open a text editor for you to type your commit message.
 In Git
      Bash, the default text editor is Vim.
 You can press `i` (which enters
      insert mode) and then type in your message (e.g. "Add 80,000 Hours team
      from 2012") and then press `Escape`.
 Then press `:wq` followed by `Enter`
      (this will save the file and close Vim).

-6. Push your changes to GitHub.
+6. Upload your changes to GitHub.
 You can type:

    ```bash
    git push
    ```

+Some tricky things to keep in mind:

+- An organization might change its team page location, so you might need to
+  find its old team page location in Wayback Machine.
+To do this, go to the
+  _homepage_ for the organization within Wayback Machine, find an old snapshot,
+  then find the team page within that snapshot.
+- A person might have changed their name over the years.
+In this case, you will
+  want to use their newest name.

 ## Contributing